Dauphin Lake

-Dauphin Lake is located in western Manitoba near the city of Dauphin, Manitoba.
+Dauphin Lake is located in western Manitoba near the city of Dauphin.
 The lake covers an area of 201 sqmi and has a drainage basin of about 3420 sqmi.
 The Mossy River drains the lake into Lake Winnipegosis.
 The basin is drained by seven major streams and has a total relief of 1900 ft.

 The lake is located within the territory of three rural municipalities; in descending order of area they are the RM of Ochre River, the RM of Dauphin, and the RM of Mossey River.

 Dauphin Lake was named after the Dauphin of France, heir to the French throne, by Francois de La Verendrye in 1739.

 Hydrography

 Dauphin Lake is located west of Lake Manitoba and south of Lake Winnipegosis.
 It receives most of its waters from the west.

 Mossy River Dam

 Several efforts have been made to control lake levels in the last century.
 In 1964, the Mossy River Dam was constructed at Terin's Landing at the outlet of the lake.
 The ten bay concrete stoplog structure complete with a fish ladder is operated by the Province of Manitoba.
 The summer target since 1993 has been 854.8 feet (260.54 m).
 The dam can restrict the outflow when conditions are dry and levels low but the river limits the outflow when the lake is high.

 Regulation of the lake is difficult.
 Conditions can change very quickly.
 For example, a four-day rain in June 1947 produced an estimated peak inflow of 60,000 cuft/s.
 At normal levels, the Mossy River can only take out about 500 cuft/s.